alaidi/ICOSEA/author.md

 - The official language of the conference is English.

-- Papers should be submitted electronically through edas.info website.
+- Papers should be submitted electronically through <span class="label label-success">edas.info</span> website.